stfc/alc_eqcm/CI-tests/README.txt

 test 15: Intercalation/De-intercalation of K+ ions into/from a (NiOH)2 host  (Stoichiometry analysis: only K+ and H+ participate in the reaction as dependent variables) test 16: Stoichiometric analysis with constraints: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host.
 Test for target_value test 17: Stoichiometric analysis with constraints: Intercalation/De-intercalation of Li+ ions into/from a (NiOH)2 host.
-Test for target_value and keep_ratio test 18: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K ions into/from a (NiOH)2 host.
-Test for target_min and keep_ratio test 19: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K ions into/from a (NiOH)2 host.
-Test for target_max and keep_ratio test 20: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K ions into/from a (NiOH)2 host.
+Test for target_value and keep_ratio test 18: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K+ ions into/from a (NiOH)2 host.
+Test for target_min and keep_ratio test 19: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K+ ions into/from a (NiOH)2 host.
+Test for target_max and keep_ratio test 20: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K+ ions into/from a (NiOH)2 host.
 Test for target_range test 21: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K+ and Na+ ions into/from a (NiOH)2 host.
 Test for target_min and ratio_fixed test 22: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K+ and Na+ ions into/from a (NiOH)2 host.
 Test for target_min and ratio_fixed (settings differ from test 21) test 23: Stoichiometric analysis with constraints: Intercalation/De-intercalation of K+, Na+ and Li+ ions into/from a (NiOH)2 host.
 Test for target_min, ratio_fixed, Target_value and keep_ratio